Sweeper777/Album/spec.md

     <original song name>, by <playlist creator name>

-This declares an original song (label) if `<playlist creator name>` is the same as the name in the playlist creator declaration.
+This declares an original song (label) if `<playlist creator name>` is the same as the name in the playlist creator declaration, otherwise this is a comment.

     Country Roads, Take Me <original song name>